Contact details:

 For example, D&O is not the same as errors and omissions insurance, which focuses on professional service mistakes.
 It is also different from fiduciary liability insurance, which focuses on benefit plan management and fiduciary responsibilities.

-D&O Insurance vs. EPLI: What Is the Difference?
+D&O vs. EPLI: What’s the Difference?

 D&O insurance and employment practices liability insurance can both involve leadership decisions, but they address different risks.
 D&O focuses on claims against directors, officers, and sometimes the organization for management decisions that cause financial harm.
 EPLI focuses on employment-related allegations such as discrimination, harassment, wrongful termination, retaliation, and failure to promote.